Kokedamas - Creation and Care

 Ana works with plants that thrive indoors, we stock a selection here at Garden of Yoga which you can purchase in the studio or from our online store.

 Pictured left to right: Rhaphidophora Tetrasperma, Monstera Deliciosa, Snow Queen, Zanzibar Gem, Triple Splash.
+The varieties are seasonal - begonias, peperomia and orchids are also available sometimes.

 The Creative Process: